Domestic Abuse and Domestic Violence

 A guide to using health data to inform violence prevention

-Designed to help health and other professionals set up successful data sharing processes and understand how data from health sources can be analysed and fed into local violence prevention.
+This short guide is designed to help health and other professionals set up successful data sharing processes and understand how data from health sources can be analysed and fed into local violence prevention.

 Trauma and Injury Intelligence Group (TIIG): Merseyside and Cheshire Themed Report: Assaults in the home across Merseyside and Cheshire (2011/12 to 2012/13)